Screener cryptocurrency

 Price change 24 hours

 Percentage change per day.
-When combined, it allows one to distinguish real demand from manipulative movements.
-Price increase without growth OI - often a false breakout followed by a pullback.
+In combination with OI allows us to distinguish real demand from manipulative movements.
+Price growth without growth OI - often a false breakout followed by a pullback.